Submission guidelines

 If you do not hear from us after 3 months have passed, please send a query to [email protected].
 Include the season you submitted your work in the subject line.
 Ex “query Fall issue.”
 Our managing editor, Gregory Luce, will be happy to assist.

-We’re fully volunteer staffed, and like the little free libraries, our hard work is freely given.
+We’re fully volunteer staffed, and like small book exchange boxes, our hard work is freely given.
 While we can’t offer a payment, we’re so grateful for the chance to publish your work.
-LFLM will be nominating for Best of the Net, Pushcart Prize, Best Small Fictions, and Best Microfiction each year.
+LFLM will be nominating for Best of the Net, Pushcart Prize, Best Small Fictions, and Best Microfiction in 2025.

 RIGHTS: We ask for first North American Serial rights.
 LFLM will archive all published pieces online at LittleFreeLitMag.com and in a print version of the magazine, available to download.
 All rights revert to the writer after work is first published online.
 Please acknowledge Little Free Lit Mag in any future publications (congratulations!) of your accepted poems.